INRIA/scikit-learn-mooc/_sources/linear_models/linear_models_wrap_up_quiz.md

 data_numerical = data[numerical_features]
 ```

-Start by fitting a linear regression.
-Use a 10-Fold cross-validation and pass
+Start by fitting a linear regression (`sklearn.linear_model.LinearRegression`).
+Use a 10-fold cross-validation and pass the argument `return_estimator=True` in
-the argument `return_estimator=True` to access to all estimators fitted for
+`sklearn.model_selection.cross_validate` to access all fitted estimators fitted
-each fold.
-As we saw in the different notebook, you will have to use a
+on each fold.
+As we saw in the previous notebooks, you will have to use a
-`StandardScaler` to scale the data before passing it to the regressor.
-Also,
+`sklearn.preprocessing.StandardScaler` to scale the data before passing it to
-some missing data are present in the different columns.
-You can use a
+the regressor.
+Also, some missing data are present in the different columns.
-`SimpleImputer` with the default parameters to impute missing data.
+You can use a `sklearn.impute.SimpleImputer` with the default parameters to

-To answer to the following questions, fit a linear regression via a 10-fold
-cross-validation.
-Pass the option `return_estimator=True` since we will check
-the coefficients of linear regression fitted on each fold.
+impute missing data.

 ```{admonition} Question
 What magnitude of the extremum weight values for all features: